tessercat/pbx-docs/client/notes.md

 rollback in spec and browsers
 is not aligned,
 and not polyfilled
-by the WebRTC adapter library.
+by the WebRTC adapter library, so I'm guessing that the rollback tweaks suggested by Jan-Ivar Bruaroey will be required for quite a while longer.

 # Client/MyWebSocket